Is Bill Watterson Still Alive 2020?

 Watterson drew his first cartoon at age eight, and spent much time in childhood alone, drawing and cartooning.
 This continued through his school years, during which time he discovered comic strips such as Pogo, Krazy Kat, and Charles Schulz ‘ Peanuts which subsequently inspired and influenced his desire to become a professional cartoonist.

-READ ALSO: What is the origin of colonial mentality?
+READ ALSO: What are the 5 main ideas of fascism?